innawendell/learn-docker/README.md

-# What's In Your Food?
+# What's In Your Food? :rice:

 Note: the project files and the PowerPoint Presentation are located in **the src folder** in the same repo.